opendata-swiss/ogd-handbook-wiki/handbook/publish/harvester.en.md

 If you have a rather large amount of datasets (>= 100), you can use our harvesters to automatically update them at regular intervals.

-All metadata must be available in the [DCAT-AP for Switzerland format](/en/library/ch-dcat-ap).
+All metadata must be available in the [DCAT-AP Switzerland format](/en/library/ch-dcat-ap).
 You must provide a catalog as an RDF file ([see the example](/samples/ogdch_dcatap_import.rdf) for reference).

 ```xml
   <rdf:RDF>